libterty/service-evaluate/docs/rate.md

 ## **Search All Rate Records:**

-- Record all user transactions allow you to search Rate data.
+- Record all rate transactions allow you to search Rate data.
 And it's default with pagination design which start with first pages.
 With slow query methods we will log your action to database for security references at next step.

 ### **Parameter in Search All Rate Records:**